 Mom University is an exclusive and engaging all-day event designed to motivate moms to master motherhood!
-Specially designed for Moms by Moms, this one-of-a-kind event will be packed with inspiring speakers, spa services, a Mom Marketplace, and more!
+Specially designed for Moms by Moms, this one-of-a-kind event will be packed with inspiring speakers, a Mom Marketplace, and more!
 Our mission is simple: to arm moms with practical solutions to everyday problems with the goal of making life easier for them and to provide Moms with a supportive space to relax, recharge, and learn how to thrive not just in motherhood, but in life.
-This year’s conference theme is “Living with Intention.”
-So, save the date and make a plan to PUT YOURSELF FIRST for a change!
+The conference theme of Mom U 2020 is “Finding Balance.”
+So, save the date (March 29, 2020!) and make a plan to PUT YOURSELF FIRST for a change!

 8:00 AM – Doors open!
-Mom Marketplace & Spa Services Open!
-Come early, grab a cup of *HOT* coffee, and peruse our Marketplace!
-If you purchased a Spa Package ticket and received an early morning appointment, go and enjoy your YOU time!
+Mom Marketplace Come early, grab a cup of *HOT* coffee, and peruse our Marketplace!

 10:00 AM – 10:50 AM – Breakout Session 1 (Choose to attend any one of the four workshops listed below.)

 - Burnout to Bliss – Burnout is stealing all the joy out of motherhood.
 Moms are overwhelmed, under appreciated, and totally exhausted.
 It is NOT your fault!
 We can reclaim our health and well-being by understanding our unique energy blueprint (Human Design) and committing to a few simple steps.
 Presented by Jennifer Bronsnick